Tea Around the World: Cultures, Ceremonies, History

 Tea was introduced to Iran from India and China somewhere in the 18th century.
 Now Iran grows its own tea in the lush green mountains of Gilan.
 Iranian tea has a unique taste and the reddish‑brown colour is an indication of the tea’s quality.

 Iranians like their tea sweet.
 They often serve it with sugar cubes that Iranians put in between their teeth.
-As they sip the tea the sugar will melt.
-Guests are often served nabat.
-This is crystallized sugar on a stick that you use to stir your tea.
+As they sip the tea the sugar melts.
+Guests are often served nabat—crystallized sugar on a stick—to stir their tea.

 The story of tea began in China thousands of years ago, and today tea is still the beverage of choice all over the country.
 Drinking tea is always accompanied by a small tea ceremony, even when drinking tea by oneself or with family or friends.